 When visiting a self-proclaimed feminist (non-vegan) friend’s home, she offered me cow’s milk with my tea.
 I made the profound connection that we honestly can't truly be a feminist while consuming dairy or other animal products.
 A feminist could not participate in the exploitation of the reproductive system of sisters of another species.

 While driving to town, I noticed a cow; right in the corner of her fenced-in enclosure.
 She was gazing over the driveway that separated her from her 3 calves.
 They were in the corner of their fenced-in pasture, just staring at their mother.
 It left me deeply disturbed.
 The dairy industry practice of separating a mother from her newborn baby is heart wrenching; even to a woman who did not choose motherhood.
 If nature was allowed to take its course, calves would suckle from their mothers from several months to a year.
 Both cow and calf are traumatized and bellow loudly after their forced separation.
 I often ponder in disbelief at what people choose to fund.
-Upon reading of the cruelty inherent in the dairy industry, 3.5 decades ago, I became vegan without pause or deliberation.
+Upon reading of the cruelty inherent in the dairy industry, in 1978, I became vegan without pause or deliberation.

 Bobby calves; the unwanted male calves from the dairy industry as well as ‘veal’ are byproducts of the dairy industry.
 The “dairy cow” is killed to be eaten when she is no longer producing.
 In New Zealand, (what is referred to as) the beef industry survives largely due to "the dairy" industry.
 (I don’t see cows as ‘beef’ or ‘dairy’.)
 (It’s important to note that the economic success of slaughterhouses and dairy farms are directly linked to the sale of leather goods, worldwide.
 According to a U.S.D.A. report, animals’ skins represent the most economically important byproduct of the meatpacking industry.)
 It’s hard to imagine a person taking a crying baby from his mother shortly after birth, to get his throat slit.
 (In some countries they are shot at birth.)
 This is the fate of calves born to cows used for dairy, both on organic and non-organic farms.